 Raw bank transaction feeds, accessed via open banking APIs or borrower-consented data pulls, let AI map actual cash flow — not stated income, actual dollars in and out.

-• For self-employed borrowers, transaction data often replaces the need for two years of tax returns
+- For self-employed borrowers, transaction data replaces the need for two years of tax returns

 Verdict: The single highest-information alternative data source for private lending.
-Requires proper consent and data handling — see AI in Private Mortgage Underwriting: Data Security as the Cornerstone of Success for the compliance framework.
+Requires proper consent and data handling — the compliance considerations for private lenders are detailed in Advanced Fraud Detection Strategies for Private Mortgage Servicing.

 3. Utility Payment Records